nextauthjs/next-auth/docs/docs/getting-started/client.md

 - Client Side: **Yes**
 - Server Side: **Yes**

-NextAuth.js provides a `getSession()` method which can be called client or server side to return a session.
+NextAuth.js provides a `getSession()` helper which should be called **client side only** to return the current active session.

-It calls `/api/auth/session` and returns a promise with a session object, or null if no session exists.
+This helper is helpful in case you want to read the session outside of the context of React.

-#### Client Side Example
+When called, `getSession()` will send a request to `/api/auth/session` and returns a promise with a [session object](https://github.com/nextauthjs/next-auth/blob/main/packages/next-auth/src/core/types.ts#L407-L425), or `null` if no session exists.

 ```js
 async function myFunction() {